-- A. Grades, official transcripts, or diplomas may be withheld. - B. The student may be held out of participation in extra-curricular activities, including athletics, dances, and excursions. - C. The student may have parking privileges revoked and/or be denied a parking permit. - D. The student may have pre-purchased goods withheld, including, but not limited to, yearbooks, pictures, and/or optional graduation supplies. - E. Seniors must pay all fines and fees by the day prior to the commencement exercise or the student may be held out of the Commencement Ceremony.
+- A. Grades, transcripts, or diplomas may be withheld, including transcripts sent with college applications. - B. Students transferring to another school will have their official transcript withheld and the enrolling school will be notified of unpaid fines/fees. - C. The student may be held out of participation in extracurricular activities, including athletics. - D. Parking hangers may be withheld. - E. The student may have prepaid goods purchased from the district withheld including, but not limited to yearbooks, pictures, and optional graduation supplies. - F. The student may be held out of participation in optional school activities including dances and excursions. - G. The student may be held out of optional graduation ceremonies. - H. The student may be subject to other appropriate discipline.

 To keep textbook editions and inventory consistent for student learning returned books must be the actual NSD book checked out to the student.
 While students could find similar editions, there is no guarantee that books, even those with a similar cover, are the same edition or have the same copyright date.
 For that reason, if the original book cannot be located students are required to pay the fine for replacement.
+See Refunds for additional textbook return information.

-20. FOOD.
-GUM.
-AND BEVERAGES
+20. FOOD, GUM, AND BEVERAGES